dennisn00/pyopenssl/README.rst

    :alt: Test coverage

 **Note:** This fork of pyOpenSSL wraps additional functionality from OpenSSL.
-This requires my fork of the cryptography library (dennisn00/cryptography) to be installed in pip.
+This requires my fork of the cryptography library (`dennisn00/cryptography <https://github.com/dennisn00/cryptography>`_) to be installed in pip.
-I recommend
+I recommend using a virtual environment.

 **Note:** The Python Cryptographic Authority **strongly suggests** the use of `pyca/cryptography`_